HomeBridge Iowa Together

 Health Issues/Medical Needs

-One's health, or medical needs, are also frequently considered when determining if a senior meets a Nursing Home Level of Care.
-Examples include needing assistance with injections, catheter care, and intravenous (put into a vein) medications.
+An individual's health or medical needs are frequently examined when determining if a senior meets a Nursing Home Level of Care.
+This may include requiring assistance with injections, catheter care, or intravenous medications.
+In co-living homes designed for seniors, support can be more readily available, promoting a supportive environment for those with complex medical needs.

 Cognitive Impairment

-Cognitive (mental) functioning may also be considered when determining if a senior meets a nursing home level of care.
-This area is particularly relevant for persons who have Alzheimer's disease or related dementia, such as dementia from Parkinson's disease or Lewy body dementia.
-Seniors with impaired judgment may not be able to make appropriate and/or safe decisions, putting themselves in danger if living independently without supervision and assistance.
+Cognitive (mental) functioning is also a vital consideration when assessing whether a senior qualifies for a nursing home level of care.
+This factor is particularly relevant for individuals with Alzheimer's disease or related dementias, such as dementia from Parkinson's disease or Lewy body dementia.
+Seniors experiencing impaired judgment may struggle to make safe decisions, which can pose risks if they attempt to live independently without supervision and assistance.

 Behavioral Problems

-Behavioral issues, also commonly seen in persons with dementia, particularly in the mid-late stage of the disease, may also be taken into account when determining if an individual meets a Nursing Home Level of Care.
-Such behaviors include frequent wandering from the home and becoming lost, impulsiveness, and aggressiveness (physical, sexual, verbal).
+Behavioral issues, commonly seen in individuals with dementia, especially in the mid to late stages of the disease, are also taken into account when determining if an individual meets a Nursing Home Level of Care.
+Such behaviors may include frequent wandering from the home and becoming lost, impulsivity, and aggression (physical, sexual, verbal).
+In supportive environments like co-living homes, there can be better management and supervision of these challenges.

 Iowa Community pride